Lakshmipathi/expirer/README.md

 How to install:
 ==============
-see INSTALL file
+see __INSTALL__ file

 ISSUES:
 =======
 __Warning__ : This is a beta-release,Use at your own risk!
-Read misc/ISSUES file for couple of known issues.
+Read __misc/ISSUES__ file for couple of known issues.

 How expirer works?
 -----------------

-When user sets file name and its time using 'expirer',time value recorded in file inode's dtime field.
+When user sets file name and its time using `expirer`,time value recorded in file inode's dtime field.
 Then the values filename,time,md5sum stored on  Berkeley DB (/etc/expirer/info.db) with time as key.
-And restart the daemon process 'expirerd'.
+And restart the daemon process `expirerd`.

 expirerd is a daemon process which keeps reading DB file and when it finds entry which matches current time, it compares the disk file owner,inode,md5sum with DB values.
 If there is a perfect match daemon